kevinlin1/just-the-class/pages/meetings/meeting-3.md

 ### Groups
 - Everyone has been assigned a group.
 The group will conduct independent research and present on their research.
+- Initial documents and communications are happening in the drive and in the discord.

+### Journal Club Possibilities
+- Information theory textbooks, interviews on AGI, classic neural network papers, neuromorphic hardware, recorded lectures, etc. - see slides for full list of possibilities.
+- Have one person present or take charge of a paper that is shared beforehand and present during the Journal Club.